El Presidente Cocktail Recipe

 Tasting Notes

-Our Opinion of This Cocktail Recipe: We thought this drink was tart, refreshing, and tasty and that it would be especially delicious with savory meals.
-We’d definitely make it again, just with a little less vermouth next time.
-The original recipe called more, and we thought that overpowered the other ingredients too much.
+Kendall’s Take: “I hadn’t heard of this classic before finding it in the book and thought it was tart, refreshing, and tasty.
+I could also see it being especially delicious with savory meals.
+I’d make the El Presidente again, just with a little less vermouth next time.
+The original recipe called more, and I thought that overpowered the other ingredients too much.”

 Recipe